apache/rocketmq/.github/ISSUE_TEMPLATE/issue_template.md

 2. Please tell us about your environment:

-3. Other information (e.g. detailed explanation, logs, related issues, suggestions how to fix, etc):
+3. Other information (e.g. detailed explanation, logs, related issues, suggestions on how to fix, etc):

 **FEATURE REQUEST**